A Center of Growth

 An oasis of green on the corner of 8th and Pearl Streets, The Bridge Community Garden is a unique enrichment program.
 The garden is a place where Bridge children and teens learn how to plant and harvest fruits and vegetables while at the same time learning about team work, responsibility and entrepreneurship.

 The Garden was started in April 2009 by local businessman, Dan Bradford, beginning with six raised beds of fruits and vegetables.
 Two grants from The Blue Cross Blue Shield of Florida Foundation doubled the size of the garden along with doubling the number of students who could take the Garden Classes.
 Now The Garden is over 800 square feet and planted with tomatoes, cucumbers, onions, blackberries, blueberries, strawberries, lettuce, watermelon and so much more.
 In 2012, the garden size was again increased with the addition of an arboretum of 16 citrus trees.
-Over 450 pounds of produce harvested this year!

 The Bridge is grateful to many of Jacksonville’s garden clubs, individuals and companies who have visited the Garden and made gifts to sustain it.